sebastian-sl/Basics/01 DATA SCIENCE/ML/readme.md

 * Neural Networks

 ### 1.2) Classification
 Classification means that we want to predict a result, that has two outcomes __True/False__.
-Some examples would be Students passing a Test or Image detection.
+Some examples would be Image Detection or if a Student passes a Test or not.

 * Logistic Regression
 * Random Forests